-Since 2009, Schiphol Group has reported, as part of its Annual Report, all of its non-financial performance and disclosures, in particular in the area of Corporate Responsibility.
-Almost all the Corporate Responsibility reporting relates to policies implemented by and activities within the Schiphol Nederland entity and is externally reviewed since 2010 (GRI 3.1 with level of B+).
-It contains Corporate Responsibility disclosure including performance measurements and environmental and community policy decisions and activities, for such issues as noise, third party risks, air quality, soil, water, energy, waste and landscaping.
+Schiphol Group reports, as part of its Annual Report, all of its non-financial performance and disclosures, in particular in the area of Corporate Responsibility.
+Almost all the Corporate Responsibility reporting relates to policies implemented by and activities within the Schiphol Nederland entity and is externally reviewed (Global Reporting Initiative and complies with level G4 Core).
+It contains Corporate Responsibility disclosure including performance measurements and environmental and community policy decisions and activities, for such issues as noise, air quality, soil, water, energy and waste.